gottacatchenall/ms_false_negatives/README.md

 [@Joseph2020NeuHie], and could be integrated in the predictive models of interactions in the future.

-A brief caveat here is that we do not consider false-positives---in large part false-positives can be explained by misidentification of species, although this could be a relevant consideration in some cases.
-The same logic that we apply to false-negatives could easily be applied to false-positives, e.g. that we can be much more confident that an interaction is a true positive if we have observed it 50 times rather than only once, and we could similarly model this using the geometric distribution as in @fig:geometric(A).
-However, because ecological networks are so sparse, there are far more negatives than positives in the dataset, and therefore likely to be far more false-negatives than false-positives in absolute terms.

 This work has several practical consequences for the design of interaction samples.
 Simulating the process of observation could be a powerful tool for